rubedos/viper_win/README.md

-# viper_win
+# Rubedos VIPER™ SDK and API for Windows
-Rubedos VIPER SDK for windows
+See www.rubedos.com for more info